-Startups are establishing their place in the market in India, this is mainly because many of the new ideas have worked flawlessly for consumers, that is why India is one of the fastest growing startup ecosystems.
-The Service-based Startups are ruling the market as compared to the product-based ones.
-For example startups like Flipkart, Quikr, Sulekha, Ola, Yatra and POPxo.
+Many service based startups in india are establishing their place in the market, this is mainly because many of the new ideas have worked flawlessly for consumers.
+And that is why India is currently one of the fastest-growing startup ecosystems.
+Service-based Startups are ruling the market as compared to product-based ones.
+Examples for the top service startups in India are Flipkart, Quikr, Sulekha, Ola, Yatra and POPxo.

-India is the fastest growing and the third largest startup ecosystem after the US and the UK.
+India is also the third-largest startup ecosystem after the US and the UK.
 The liberated economies and affordable technologies have made it possible for the new age entrepreneur to compete with the already established players.

-The service sector is the fastest growing sector in India, contributing significantly to the country’s GDP growth, employment, trade, and investment.
-In the Indian service sector, e-commerce takes the major share of the pie, with Morgan Stanley Research report estimating India’s e-commerce market to increase from $102 billion to $119 billion by 2020.
+The service oriented business in india is the fastest-growing sector, as it contributes significantly to the country’s GDP growth, employment, trade, and investment.
+In the Indian service based business, e-commerce takes the major share of the pie.
+According to the Morgan Stanley Research the country's e-commerce market was estimated to increase from $102 billion to $119 billion by 2020.

-Indian Startups have a greater advantage of service-based startups.
+Indian Startups are known to have a greater advantage with service-based business.
 Here are some of the reasons why service-based startups are more successful and survive longer in India.

 Low Capital Costs